 inv_dnaExtractionStandard.csv -> The geneticSampleID from the dnaStandard field table is subsampled to create the dnaSampleID in the inv_dnaExtractionStandard table.
+Blank and negative control data after 2023 are also reported if above detection limits.
 Generally, there will be only one DNA extraction per dnaSampleID, but in some cases multiple extractions will be necessary.
 This table is copied from the Macroinvertebrate metabarcoding data product.

 inv_pcrAmplificationStandard.csv -> Metadata on PCR amplification sample processing for the mock sample is presented in this table.
+Blank and negative control data after 2023 are also reported if above detection limits.
 One record is expected per dnaSampleID.
 The dnaSampleID equals the dnaSampleID in the inv_dnaExtractionStandard table.
 This table is copied from the Macroinvertebrate metabarcoding data product.